Installation Methods for Maximum Safety

 - Remote control works (if applicable)

 Let the lights run for 30 minutes and touch the strip and battery pack.
-They should feel barely warm
+They should feel barely warm or room temperature.

 Step 7: Assemble shadow box into frame

-on your work surface.
-Place the frame over the layers, then add the backing board (with lights
+With lights installed and tested on the frame backing, carefully position your assembled paper layers face-down on your work surface.
+Place the frame over the layers, then add the backing board (with lights attached) to complete the assembly.

 Secure the backing with frame clips, tabs, or screws.